nwang783/starlis-ai/python_functions/README.md

 2. download credentials.json from GCP and place it in the functions directory
 3. Download service account key from firebase and name in "starlis_admin_creds.json"
-4. Run the get_token.py script with a valid userID
+4. (No longer necessary) Run the get_token.py script with a valid userID